 Societal engagement

-In the WG “Lifelong Learning for professionals” we will create an inventory of existing Lifelong Learning courses for professionals offered by IN.TUNE partners and plan on how to use the cooperation in the alliance to jointly develop and implement new courses.
+In the WG “Lifelong Learning for professionals” we have created an inventory of existing Lifelong Learning courses for professionals offered by IN.TUNE partners and a plan on how to use the cooperation in the alliance to jointly develop and implement new courses during 2026 and 2027.

 How are our IN.TUNE partners addressing entrepreneurship and career skills within existing study programmes?
-In WG “Employability, Professional integration and Sustainable Careers” we will examine this question and prepare a proposal for joint (online) courses and resources in the areas of entrepreneurship and career skills.
+The WG “Employability, Professional integration and Sustainable Careers” has examined this question and prepared a proposal for joint (online) courses and resources in the areas of entrepreneurship and career skills to be implemented in 2026.

 Audience engagement and support to Cultural Citizenship need to be addressed in study programmes (i.e. empowering musicians to be active in hospitals, refugee shelters, retirement homes, etc.).
-Our WG “Audience Engagement and Cultural Citizenship” will screen existing study programmes at the universities and explore how alliance partners are currently engaging with local and regional audiences, and stakeholders through their activities.
+Our WG “Audience Engagement and Cultural Citizenship” has screened existing study programmes at the universities and is exploring how alliance partners are currently engaging with local and regional audiences, and stakeholders through their activities.

-The WG “Diversity and Inclusion” will discuss ways to enhance more diverse and inclusive learning environments by discussion matters of equity, diversity, inclusion and gender equality specifically in the context of the institutions, as well as different forms of sustainable practices.
-We will look into existing institutional policies on diversity and inclusion, and sustainability including an exploration of their scope and definitions used.
+The WG “Diversity and Inclusion” has discussed ways to enhance more diverse and inclusive learning environments by discussion matters of equity, diversity, inclusion and gender equality, specifically in the context of the institutions, as well as different forms of sustainable practices.
+We are looking into existing institutional policies on diversity and inclusion, and sustainability, including an exploration of their scope and definitions used.

 Offers